IZomBiee/Wavelink-Discord-Bot/README.md

 poetry run python "wavelink discord bot\main.py"
 ```

-7. Run main file again
+8. Run main file again

-8. Congratulations!
+9. Congratulations!
 You can see all commands write / in discord channel

+### Note: Sometimes you may need to update the youtube plugin, it can be downloaded [Here](https://github.com/lavalink-devs/youtube-source/releases) and replaced in the lavalink/plugins folder.
+After that, in the lavalink folder you need to replace the last line in the application.yml ```dependency: "dev.lavalink.youtube:youtube-plugin:1.8.3"``` file with the correct version.